ConnaaaaR/countries-api-react/docs/README.md

 3. **Setup Environment Variables**

 Copy the `.env.template` file provided in the frontend directory.
 Rename the copy file to `.env` or use the bash command provided to copy the file.
 Make sure to set the `VITE_BACKEND_URL` variable to your backend server URL.
+This is typically `http://localhost:8000/`.

+if changing the port be sure to include the trailing `/` in the url.

 ```bash
 cp .env.example .env